-- Statement of Net Assets This report will show the assets, liabilities, and net assets ("equity") of the Lottery as of June 30, 2012.
-This report is basically the balance sheet for a private business. - 2) Statement of Revenues, Expenses, and Changes in Net Assets This report will show the revenue, expenses, transfers to other funds, and changes in net assets for the Lottery for the fiscal year.
-This report would be similar to an income statement or a profit-loss statement for a private business. - Statement of Cash Flows This report is an analysis of the sources of cash flows into the Lottery and out of the Lottery for the fiscal year.
+This report will show the assets, liabilities, and net position ("equity") of the Lottery as of June 30, 2013.
+This report is basically the balance sheet for a private business.

+2) Statement of Revenues, Expenses, and Changes in Net Position

+This report will show the revenue, expenses, transfers to other funds, and changes in net position for the Lottery for the fiscal year.
+This report would be similar to an income statement or a profit-loss statement for a private business.

+3) Statement of Cash Flows

+This report is an analysis of the sources of cash flows into the Lottery and out of the Lottery for the fiscal year.

-DISCUSSION OF NET ASSETS
+DISCUSSION OF NET POSITION